huggingface/hub-docs/docs/hub/security-pickle.md

 We get this data thanks to `[pickletools.genops](https://docs.python.org/3/library/pickletools.html#pickletools.genops)` which allows us to read the file without executing potentially dangerous code.

-Note that this is what allows to know if, when unpickling a file, it will `REDUCE` on a potentially dangerous function that was imported by `*GLOBAL` (more on that below).
+Note that this is what allows to know if, when unpickling a file, it will `REDUCE` on a potentially dangerous function that was imported by `*GLOBAL`.

 #### Potential solutions